 School applications, including ‘in year’ applications, are managed by Northamptonshire County Council, not the school.

-If your child's 4th birthday is between 1st September 2016 and 31st August 2017 (meaning they will start school in September 2017), you can make an application for a primary school place from September 2017.
+If your child's 4th birthday is between 1st September 2017 and 31st August 2018 (meaning they will start school in September 2018), you can make an application for a primary school place from September 2017.
 The closing date for applications is Monday 15th January 2018 at 5pm.

 The ‘Applying for a Primary School Place in Northamptonshire’ booklet will also be available in PDF format on this website.
 Paper copies of the booklet can be obtained by request from: